Chiang Mai, Northern Thailand, Thailand

 The best time to visit Chiang Mai is between October and April.
 The monsoon season traditionally begins in May and lasts through to October, with July to September usually being the time of heaviest rain.
 The hottest month is April, when temperatures can hit the 40s.
 The cooler months of November to January will be a good time to travel if you don't like the heat, with the average day temperature slightly below 30°C.

-Call us on to start planning your vacation to Tamarind Village or take a look at our itineraries to Northern Thailand
+Call us on to start planning your holiday to Tamarind Village or take a look at our itineraries to Northern Thailand

 Tamarind Village is a beautiful boutique property surrounded by temples and shopping streets and is the perfect base from which to explore the wonders of Chiang Mai.